System templates

 system-private-equity-fund | Private Equity Fund | historical-balances, voting-power, aum-fee, permit |

-system-fund collects an on-chain transaction fee against subscriptions and redemptions. system-etf switches to transaction-fee-accounting, which records the fee without collecting it on chain — operators or the administrator settle the accrued fees off-chain on the published schedule. system-money-market-fund adds fixed-treasury-yield because short-duration cash-equivalent funds typically distribute the treasury yield to holders. system-private-equity-fund keeps voting-power for limited-partner-style governance and drops transaction-fee because subscriptions are typically capital-call events scheduled outside the token transfer path.
+system-fund collects an on-chain transaction fee against subscriptions and redemptions. system-etf switches to transaction-fee-accounting, which records the fee without collecting it on chain.
+Operators or the administrator settle accrued fees off-chain on the published schedule. system-money-market-fund adds fixed-treasury-yield because short-duration cash-equivalent funds typically distribute the treasury yield to holders. system-private-equity-fund keeps voting-power for limited-partner-style governance.
+It drops transaction-fee because subscriptions are typically capital-call events scheduled outside the token transfer path.

 Cash and cash equivalents (asset class cash)